Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 $ scp ~/.gc/ghg-creds.json rimsha@de-zoomcamp:~/.gc/
 ghg-creds.json                                                                            100% 2346    72.6KB/s   00:00
 ```
+8. Login to your VM locally by running `ssh ghg-capstone-vm`/ or run Remote-SSH in your vscode.
+9. Clone this repo using http in the VM

+10. go to git repo, pull from origin main,
+11. then, chmmod +x setup.sh
+12. run setup.sh bash file... to install all dependencies inside VM>bin/. **Remember to logout then login for some changes to be updated!**

 14. Configure gcloud with your service account .json file (Make sure to add the correct path in the .env file)
 ```bash